 Size is about the dimensions of the jewel which are dependent on its height, its surface diameter, and the type of cut selected.

 At The Tanzanite Experience, we ensure our clients get the best Tanzanite value per carat and that they are given exactly what they paid for.
-We do this by following set guidelines for our gemstones based on the different types of cuts available, namely Heart, Marquise, Octagon, Oval, Pear, Round, and Trilliant, our gemstones usually hold the following carats per dimensions.
+We do this by following set guidelines for our gemstones based on the different types of cuts available, namely Heart, Marquise, Octagon, Oval, Pear, Round, and Trilliant, our gemstones usually hold the following carats per dimension.

 |Shape||Size (mm)||Weight in Carat|

 As large Tanzanites with significant weights are usually hard to come by, carat and size are important factors dictating the value of a Tanzanite.
 However, they are not the only variables to take into account when estimating and selecting a Tanzanite gemstone.
-Other elements such as color, clarity and the rating of the cut will affect the value of the stones.
+Other elements such as color, clarity, and the rating of the cut will affect the value of the stones.

 Gems of intense blue or violet color are usually worth more than pale Tanzanites.
 Similarly, a stone with excellent clarity or very few noticeable blemishes is considered to have a significantly greater value than those with eye-visible inclusions.
 By combining all these ingredients, you can ensure that you invest in a Tanzanite gemstone that both fits your expectations and your budget.